vikram-r/subreddit-suggester/README.md

 # subreddit-suggester (for Reddit)
 A tool that recommends [subreddits](http://www.reddit.com) for a user based on the behavior of users that post in similar subreddits.
 The engine is built using [Akka](http://akka.io/).
 The web server is built using the [Play Framework](https://www.playframework.com/).
 The entire project/dependencies are managed by [sbt](http://www.scala-sbt.org/).
 The premise of the algorithm is based on the assumption that similar people subscribe to similar subreddits.
-It uses the parallel nature of Akka to quickly analyze other posters in subscribed subreddits in order to determine new subreddits that the user may be interested in.
+It concurrently analyzes other posters in the current user's subscribed subreddits (recursively), and determines new subreddits that the current user may be interested in.

 # Usage (Web Server)